 SQL Derived Table or Inline View

 Let’s assume we want to get the first two most-commented posts that start with a given prefix (e.g.,

 FETCH FIRST N ROWS ONLY clause to write a Top-N SQL query, that would not help us implement our use case because we need the first 2

 In order to fetch the expected result set, we would have to:

-JOIN the post and post_comment records and use the COUNT Window Function to check how many comments are associated with each post record
+post_commentrecords and use the COUNT Window Function to check how many comments are associated with each post record

-Limit the result set to the first two most-commented posts
+- Limit the result set to the first two most-commented posts

 And the result set of the SQL Derived Table or Inline View query looks as follows: